Disentangled Pre-training for Image Matting: Method

 \paragraph{Loss function} We adopt three kinds of generic loss functions: L1 regression loss, Composition loss~\cite{xu2017deep} and Laplacian loss~\cite{hou2019context} for both pre-training and fine-tuning stage.
 The final loss is the sum of the above three losses.

-where $L_{l1}$ is the absolute difference of predicted alpha matte and ground truth.
-The $L_{comp}$ is the absolute difference between the original image and fused image, where fused image is generated with original foreground, original background and predicted alpha matte according to Eq.~\ref{eq:mat}.
+where $L_{l1}$ is the absolute difference between the predicted alpha matte and ground truth.
+The $L_{comp}$ is the absolute difference between the original image and fused image, where the fused image is generated with the original foreground, original background and predicted alpha matte according to Eq.~\ref{eq:mat}.
 The $L_{lap}$ calculates differences of two Laplacian pyramid representations between ground truth and predicted alpha matte.
 All the above losses are calculated only in the unknown region.

 \paragraph{Discussion} Our \MethodName~is similar to natural image matting.
 We both use additional guidance as an external input to extract the foreground from the fused image.
 However, there are still some differences.
 The normal image matting task has a small number of annotations and increases the amount of training data with synthetic images.
-The trimap is produced from the ground truth alpha matte by binarizing the foreground objects with a threshold and randomly dilating it.
+The trimap is produced from the ground truth alpha matte by binarizing the foreground objects with a threshold with random dilation.
 In this case, the unknown region is around the boundaries of the foreground object, which also makes it easier for the model to converge.
 The training of \MethodName~is based on large-scale unlabeled data.
 Trimap and alpha matte are randomly generated, which increases the difficulty of training.
 However, the huge amount of unlabeled data makes up for this shortcoming and greatly improves the final performance.